ThomasPGriffin/thomaspgriffin.github.io/pages/research.md

 ### <u>WORKING PAPERS<u>

-#### *[Creditor Control of Corporate Acquisitions]({{ BASE_PATH}}/pages/bgn_20181120.pdf)* – with <a href="https://www.lebow.drexel.edu/people/davidbecher">David Becher</a> and <a href="https://sites.google.com/view/gregnini/home">Greg Nini</a>
+#### *[Creditor Control of Corporate Acquisitions]({{ BASE_PATH}}/pages/bgn_20200123.pdf)* – with <a href="https://www.lebow.drexel.edu/people/davidbecher">David Becher</a> and <a href="https://sites.google.com/view/gregnini/home">Greg Nini</a>
 ##### Revise and Resubmit at the *Review of Financial Studies*
 <div align="justify">
 We examine the impact of creditor control rights on corporate acquisitions.
 Nearly 75% of private credit agreements restrict borrower acquisition decisions.
 Following a covenant violation, creditors use their bargaining power to tighten these restrictions and limit acquisition activity, particularly deals expected to earn negative announcement returns.
-Firms that do announce an acquisition while in violation of a covenant earn 1.8% higher stock returns, on average, with the effect concentrated among firms with weak external governance.
-We conclude that creditors provide valuable corporate governance that benefits shareholders by reducing managerial agency costs.
+Firms that do announce an acquisition while in violation of a covenant earn 1.8% higher stock returns, on average, and do not pursue less risky deals.
+We conclude that creditors use contractual rights and the loan renegotiation process to limit value-destroying acquisitions driven by managerial agency problems.
 </div>

 #### *[Losing Control?
 The 20-Year Decline in Loan Covenant Restrictions]({{ BASE_PATH}}/pages/violTrend_20191118.pdf)* – with <a href="https://sites.google.com/view/gregnini/home">Greg Nini</a> and <a href="https://www.commerce.virginia.edu/faculty/smith">David Smith</a>